Senators sworn in for Trump impeachment trial - KTVZ

 Still, while the test vote is likely to be defeated, it will provide more clues about how many Republicans are open to voting to convict Trump, even if that number is short of the 17 necessary for the two-thirds needed to convict and bar him from running for office again.
 Several Republicans said they were surprised they’d already be taking a vote on the constitutionality, as the question is something that both the House impeachment managers and Trump’s legal team are likely to address in their presentations next month.

 Senate Minority Leader Mitch McConnell has said he’s going into the trial with an open mind.
-Sen. Roy Blunt of Missouri, a member of GOP leadership, would not say Tuesday he would vote on Paul’s motion, while Sens.
-John Cornyn of Texas and John Barrasso of Wyoming said they would vote with Paul.
+But Sen. Roy Blunt of Missouri, a member of GOP leadership who is up for reelection in 2022, said Tuesday he would vote with Paul.
+The Senate will be voting on a motion to table, or kill, Paul’s effort to dismiss the trial.

+The trial began Tuesday afternoon with the swearing in of Sen. Pat Leahy of Vermont, the Senate president pro tempore, who will preside over the trial.
+Leahy then swore in the rest of the Senate, and senators went four at a time to sign an “oath book” as jurors for the trial.

 Republicans focus on constitutionality question

-Senate Republicans are hosting conservative legal scholar Jonathan Turley at their party lunch on Tuesday, according to a source familiar with the matter.
-Turley is one of the lead scholars arguing that impeaching Trump when he is out of office is unconstitutional.
+At their party lunch Tuesday ahead of Paul’s planned vote, Senate Republicans hosted conservative legal scholar Jonathan Turley, one of the lead scholars arguing that impeaching Trump when he is out of office is unconstitutional.

 Turley has written extensively in recent days about his belief that while reasonable people can disagree about whether or not it is constitutional to hold an impeachment trial for a former President, he wrote recently on his blog, “even if the Senate does not view this as extraconstitutional, it should view this trial as Constitutionally unsound.”